• Skip to primary navigation

 The creamy tomato sauce is simple yet delicious and sounds super fancy when you add Vermouth but it's actually super easy to make.
 This crockpot dinner recipe is just 6 ingredients, 7 if you add Vermouth which is totally optional.

-Cook it on the stovetop if you prefer.
+Cook it Quicker on the Stove

 To speed up cook time, you can prepare this meal in a large pot on the stove top if that fits your schedule better.